-Example of child-oriented fast food restaurant site with engaging and immersive appeal for young children Website Tab Child-directed content www.happymeal.com5 Entire site The site is aimed at young children.
-Content is extremely is childoriented It launches with very loud, catchy music and features bright colours and animation Facilitates an all-round marketing experience.
-Store toy giveaways unlock a video game and many engaging and entertaining games. ■ Toys ■ Create ■ Games ■ Videos ■ Happy ■ eBooks A tiny 'Hey, kids this is advertising' disclaimer is at the top left.
+Example of child-oriented fast food restaurant site with engaging and immersive appeal for young children

+Website Tab Child-directed content www.happymeal.com 5 Entire site is child- oriented The site is aimed at young children.
+Content is extremely engaging.
+It launches with very loud, catchy music and features bright colours and animation Facilitates an all-round marketing experience.
+Store toy giveaways unlock a video game and many engaging and entertaining games.
+Tabs: Toys Create Games Videos Happy eBooks A tiny 'Hey, kids this is advertising' disclaimer is at the top left.
 A healthy eating message to 'balance your fun' with apple slices is at the bottom of the page.